Never use an existing brand to sell a non-related product to the existing ones.

 Once you get your word, don’t worry if others start using it too as this will reinforce your power.
 To be a leader, you need followers.

-“Sugar is for losers” could work, for example.
+“Sugar is for losers”, for example.

 6. The Law of Exclusivity